US Air Force targeted in 'propaganda attack' in Kuwait - ExBulletin

 The statement suggests that the United States believes Al-Waretheen is likely an Iranian group, although it describes itself as Iraqi.

-The Air Force added that the online claim is only intended to deceive its audience into believing a lie “and that the Air Force and Kuwait continue to project air power throughout the region without interruption.
+The Air Force added that the online claim is only meant to deceive its audience into believing a lie and that the Air Force and Kuwait continue to project air power throughout the region. without interruption.

 Kuwait, a small oil-rich country bordering Iraq and Saudi Arabia also near Iran, is considered a non-NATO ally of the United States.
 Kuwait and the United States have enjoyed a close military partnership since the United States launched the Gulf War in 1991 to expel Iraqi troops after Iraqi dictator Saddam Hussein invaded the country.